brianrp2000/NumberGuessGame/README.md

 ### Complete Project Structure
 <img src="/images/project-structure.png" alt="project-structure-image" height= 200 width = 200> <br>
+>Note: If you know how to get the above structure in IntelliJ IDEA go ahead and skip to <a href = "#Controller">Create the Controller Class, step 3<a>

 ### Steps for creating a new Project:
-1. Make sure you have install the materials needed
+1. Make sure you have installed the materials needed
    - [JDK](https://www.java.com/en/download/)
    - [IDE](https://www.jetbrains.com/idea/download/#section=windows)
 2. Creating a new java project